Capacitor vs Cordova: What are the Differences Between Them

 Capacitor can accelerate your organization’s mobile and web development efforts, and the Ionic team is here to help along the way.

-Interested in learning more about Capacitor, enterprise support and advanced integrations, or the Ionic platform in general?
+Interested in learning more about Capacitor as a Cordova and PhoneGap alternative, enterprise support and advanced integrations, or the Ionic platform in general?
 Get in touch, we’d love to see how we can help your organization build market-leading apps in a fraction of time compared to traditional app development.

 Ionic is a leader in enterprise app development.
 Thousands of enterprise customers use Ionic to build mission-critical apps for their customers, both external and internal.